K-19-2/FiveM-Shared-Vehicles/README.md

 If you wish to quit the program at any time, do not close the terminal window or it may not save your progress.
 Type **quit** in any of the prompts to quit.

 The price will need to be edited at a later time, and by default the shop each is set to is PDM.

+**ADDED .jar file and .java source code for those who may wish to use java instead of Python.**